RohitSingh555/mcraes_website_analytics/README.md

 ### 5. Google Analytics 4 Setup

 1. **Service Account**: Place your GA4 service account JSON file as `service-key.json` in the project root
+   - ⚠️ **Important**: This file contains sensitive credentials and should NEVER be committed to Git
+   - The file is already in `.gitignore` for your protection

 2. **Generate Access Token** (needed daily):
    ```bash